silvodesigns/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive Websites are targeted to specific devices while responsive design aims to adapt itself fluidly to any device's width.

 2. Describe what it means to be mobile first vs desktop first.

+It refers to the approach to the development or design of a website.
+Mobile first means that the website's features, content and development are designed first with mobile users in mind while gradually progressing to a desktop mindset afterwards and viceversa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the root size for the font element to 62.5% of whatever default size the browser is set to.
+In chrome's case it would equal to 10px font-size base to work with , which would make setting a font-size to 1.6rem equal to 16px.

 4. How would you describe preprocessing to someone new to CSS?

+I would tell them that preprocessing is writting normal CSS with some JavaScript like sintax that makes writting CSS more efficient , readable and easier to work with specially when refactoring code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is using variables.
+Mind blowing!
+Parametric mixins kinda give me a hard time.
+I have to look at an example every time but I am getting the hang of it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.